network-101/network-virtual-lab/osmocom-lab/README.md

 # Installation - Docker

-Build a new docker image
+Build a new docker image.

-Change dir in the git repository root and run:
+Change dir in osmocom-lab, where the Dockerfile is located, and run:
 ```
 docker build -t "osmocom-lab" .
 ```